|7/1 ARM (adjustable rate)||0%||0%|

 Now that you have an idea of how your mortgage rate and credit history will impact your mortgage, it’s time to search for the right lender for your financial situation.
 We’ve compiled the top 5 mortgage lenders in Montana.

-New American Funding requires a 620 credit score (which can be achieved through alternative credit) and offers conventional, FHA, VA and USDA loans.
+better.com requires a 620 credit score and offers conventional and FHA loans.

 Chase has flexible credit score requirements (it varies by mortgage type) and offers conventional, FHA, VA and USDA loans.